• Skip to main content

 Convenience

-Whether or not a particular treatment requires office visits or not is one way to evaluate convenience, but there’s a lot more to it.
+Whether or not a particular treatment requires office visits is one way to evaluate convenience, but there’s a lot more to it.
 Startup methods, treatment schedules, and wait times each play a role as well.

 Appearance